Paint with a chalky finish can cheaply help you modernize your home

 - Add 3 TBSP water to get the consistency you desire.

-Cons of Baking Soda Chalk Paint
+Cons of Baking Soda Chalked Paint

 We read a lot of DIY blogs and have DIY friends and rarely have we seen anyone recommend this DIY chalk paint recipe.
 I would be very cautious using this recipe on a big & important piece of furniture.

-Unsanded Grout Chalk Paint
+Unsanded Grout Chalky Paint

 1 cup latex paint